scottbenton/Iron-Fellowship_and_Crew-Link/README.md

 ## Licensing

+### Ironsworn

 This work is based on [Ironsworn](https://www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+### Starforged

+This work is based on [Ironsworn: Starforged](https://www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.](https://creativecommons.org/licenses/by-nc-sa/4.0/)